OliverDietrich/MasterThesis/ReadMe2.md

 > Make sure the files are unzipped, otherwise the script will not work
 > gunzip DS/outs/filtered_feature_bc_matrix/*

+Setting up the Seurat object ([dropSetup](https://github.com/OliverDietrich/MasterThesis/blob/master/bash/dropSetup.sh)) will create the directory

+> /home/$USER/Data/project/analysis/DS_YYYY-MM-DD

+However, to files are needed to start the analysis.
+A tsv file called [datasets](https://github.com/OliverDietrich/MasterThesis/blob/master/docs/datasets) in the datasets-folder that specifies the metadata which is specific for the datasets.
+And a tsv file called [projects](https://github.com/OliverDietrich/MasterThesis/blob/master/docs/projects) in the Data-folder that specifies all the datasets that belong to a project and allows for access from root.
+Additionally, a directory "markers" can be put into the projects-folder that contains the [markergenes.csv](https://github.com/OliverDietrich/MasterThesis/blob/master/docs/markergenes.csv) which can be used to only print plots showing the expression of interesting markergenes instead of highly variable genes (HVG) or all genes.

 ### 2. Quality Control